mary-cybersec/filter-with-grep/README.md

 ## Screenshots

-Visual examples from the lab are stored in the `/screenshots` directory.
+Visual examples from the lab are stored in the full lab report pdf below.

 ## Full Lab Report